gc-na/cshellwiki.github.io/wiki/dmesg_english.md

-# [Linux] Bash dmesg Uso: Display kernel-related messages
+# [Linux] C Shell (csh) dmesg 使用法: Display kernel messages

 ## Overview
 The `dmesg` command is used to print or control the kernel ring buffer, which contains messages related to the system's hardware and kernel events.
-This command is particularly useful for diagnosing hardware issues and monitoring system performance.
+It is particularly useful for diagnosing hardware issues or monitoring system boot messages.

 ## Usage
 The basic syntax of the `dmesg` command is as follows: